DevExpress/devextreme-documentation/concepts/80 Troubleshooting/30 3rd-Party Frameworks Issues/00 Bootstrap/05 Modals.md

 - [TextArea](/Documentation/Guide/UI_Components/TextArea/Getting_Started_with_TextArea/) loses focus.
 - DataGrid [ColumnChooser](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/) loses focus.

-On page load, Bootstrap locates all modals and places their children into special collections.
-A modal only allows items from its children collection to receive focus.
+On page load, Bootstrap locates all modals and places their child elements into special collections.
+A modal only allows items from its child element collection to receive focus.
 At the same time, DevExtreme components can generate elements on the fly.
 Such dynamically-generated elements do not get attached to the focusable collection.

 To allow any element to obtain input focus, specify a specially-designed option as shown in the code below.